NixOS/nix/doc/manual/src/architecture/store/store.md

 An added store object cannot have references, unless it is a build task.

 Building a store object will add appropriate references, according to provided build instructions.
-These references can only come from declared build inputs, and are not known by build instructions a priori.
+These references can only come from declared build inputs, and are not known to build instructions a priori.

 ```haskell
 data Data = Data | Task BuildTask